bmeng506/CodingAssignment/clarityLLM/clarity_response.md

 ```
 ---

-## Final Thoughts from Clarity
+## Final Review and Thoughts from Clarity

 You're off to a strong start!
-With just a few changes in naming, documentation, and validation, your code can become super clean and production-ready.
-Let me know if you'd like help adding tests or exploring edge cases next!
+With just a few changes in the areas I mentioned, your code can become super clean and strong!
+Let me know if you need help with any other Python review!